Celtic3d specializes in 3d modelling for 3d print and digital fabrication.

 We can offer over 20 different materials with hundreds of possible surface finishes.
 Here is a small selection of our most commonly used materials.

-Polyamide (PA) is a robust nylon material.
-Usually used with "Selective Laser Sintering" where a very fine PA powder is fused into a solid by laser, layer by layer.
+Polyamide (PA12) is a robust nylon material.
+Usually used with “Selective Laser Sintering” where a very fine powder is fused into a solid by laser, layer-by-layer.

 The advantage of powder-based materials is that the loose powder provides support during the manufacturing process which makes it possible to print complex shapes that would otherwise need additional supports to be created.

-PA is an excellent material for Engineering and Architectural models.
-It takes colour well and is tough enough to withstand handling if the model will be used to demonstrate operation.
+PA is an excellent material for scale models.
+It takes colour well and is tough enough to make articulated joints and withstand handling if the model will be used to demonstrate operation.

 Default colour: white.
-Can be dip-dyed or airbrushed to the desired colour.
+Can be dip-dyed or sealed, primed and airbrushed to the desired colour.

 The unfinished material is porous, but can be impregnated with a sealant or given a coat of acrylic varnish to protect from stains.